onestardao/WFGY/ProblemMap/Atlas/tiny-planner-output-examples-pack-v1.md

 - first stabilize boundary
 - then escalate if needed

-This matters because the atlas stays action-oriented even while scaling upward.
+This matters because the Atlas stays action-oriented even while scaling upward.

 ### Lesson 3

 Cross-domain bridge strength comes from surviving pressure, not from broad rhetoric

 This pack is useful because the bridge is built from hard cuts and stress-tested families, not from vague analogy.